saanvijay/PulseAI/README.md

-# 🤖 PulseAI — Latest AI Updates Pipeline
+# 🤖 PulseAI — AI Research & Content Pipeline

-A multi-agent system that automatically fetches, organizes, summarizes, and displays a ready-to-publish **article** or a **research paper draft** on the latest AI developments — running entirely on **local models** via **CrewAI + Ollama**.
-No cloud AI API keys required.
+PulseAI is a **multi-agent AI pipeline** that turns any topic into a ready-to-publish article or a structured research paper draft — running entirely on **local models** via **CrewAI + Ollama**, with optional cloud model support for higher quality output.

+It covers two distinct workflows:

+- **Article mode** — fetches live AI news, analyzes it with multiple LLMs in parallel, and produces a blog-ready article on any topic you choose (manual, trending, or AI-suggested)
+- **Research Paper mode** — discovers genuine unexplored research gaps from recent academic papers, then writes a structured paper draft addressing the selected gap (compact outline with local models, full 12–15 page academic paper with cloud models)

+No cloud API keys required to get started.
+Everything runs locally by default.

 ---